 We may collect different types of information about our Website visitors, including:

 - Device Information: When you visit our Website, interact with our Social Media Pages or online ads, or open our emails, we learn about your browser, device type, IP address, internet service provider, and other technical information about your device.

 - Location Information: We use various technologies to learn your geographic location, including by collecting your IP address or other device information, which may depend on your device’s settings for location services.

-- Contact Information: We may collect contact information, which includes personal information like name, email address, phone number, and home address.
+- Contact Information: We may collect contact information, which includes personal information like name, email address, phone number, and home or business address.

 - Call and Email Records: If you call or email us, we may keep records of those conversations.

 - Website Interactions: We collect information about your interactions with our Website including pages visited, links clicked, buttons clicked, mouse movement, and scroll behavior.
 This information may then be used to replay your interaction, which may be used to troubleshoot Website issues, either individually or in the aggregate, to improve Website functionality and to analyze user interaction.
 This information could include personal information, depending on what information you provide.